 - Dispels ignorance and spiritual darkness

-- Reduces anxiety, stress, and emotional disturbances
+- Reduces stress, anxiety, and emotional disturbances

 - Removes obstacles in personal and professional life